 - Java HashSet

 Even the best programmers make mistakes at some point.
 Programmers use debugging to identify and correct errors in their code.
-Being able to effectively debug a program reduces the impact of errors in your code because it enables you to find and solve those errors quicker.
+Being able to effectively debug a program reduces the impact of errors in your code.

 To better understand debugging in Java, study the following topics: